How Humans Experience God

 As soon as new Christians realize they sinned, they should confess it (1John 1:9a) rather than compound it by trying to hide it or cover it up like Adam and Eve did (Gen. 3:7-8).
 Whenever a believer acknowledges to God his/her known sins of immoral attitudes and actions, God forgives all sins (1John 1:9b).
 This means he/she is pleasing rather than grieving God or once again is Spirit-filled (walking in the Spirit) and has a right relationship with Christ Jesus (Eph.
 4:30, 5:10 & 18).
 This spiritual flip-flopping is the phase of instability, and although it is bad, failure to confess promptly is much worse, because it results in chain-sinning or back-sliding, which may be called prodigal if it continues very long (cf. Luke 15:11-32).

 Unfortunately, some saints may not appreciate the process of spiritual growth or being transformed by the renewing of their minds (Rom.
 12:2), perhaps because it involves admitting sins or having “guilt trips”.
-Guilt is like a warning light, and until we gain the wisdom to welcome God’s reproof, we will not feel the satisfaction of becoming a new and improved version of ourselves.
-Woe to the one who become so callous that no guilt is felt when wrong is done.
+Guilt is like a warning light, and until we gain the wisdom to welcome God’s reproof, we will not feel the satisfaction of becoming a new and improved version of ourselves (Heb.
+10:19-22).
+Thus, guilt is good (John 9:41).
+Woe to the one who become so callous that no guilt is felt when wrong is done (Matt.
+13:14-15)!

-Moving beyond the Gospel, Peter wrote that the sanctification of the Spirit is “unto obedience” (1Pet.
+The moment of being baptized by the HS begins the process of becoming sanctified by the HS.
+Peter wrote that the sanctification of the Spirit is “unto obedience” (1Pet.
 1:2), and Paul also wrote about faithful obedience (in Rom.
 1:5).
 Following the act of faith (1John 3:23), believers will manifest obedience by acts of love (1John 4:19-21, John 13:35).
 There is no qualitative difference between faith that accepts God’s saving grace at conversion and faith that accepts God’s working grace while walking/obeying (Eph.
 2:8-10, 2Cor.
 5:7), but only a quantitative difference as each additional moment passes–and of course faith remains non-meritorious during the saint’s entire lifetime.

 As Paul said in Rom.
 1:17, “In the Gospel a righteousness from God is revealed, a righteousness that from faith to faith (KJV) or by faith from first to last (NIV), just as it is written, ‘The righteous will live by faith.’”
 The phrase “from faith to faith” may mean historically, as from the faith of Abraham to the faith of NT believers, or it could be meant chronologically, from initial saving faith thru persevering/sanctifying faith.
 The latter is implied in Phil.
 2:13, “For it is God [the HS] who works in you to will and to act according to his good purpose.”